-An individual savings account (ISA) is a way to put money away without paying tax on the growth, returns or interest.
+First the basics: An individual savings account (ISA) is a way to save or invest without paying tax on the growth, returns or interest.

 While there are a few different ISAs available for adults in the UK, there are two main types: cash ISAs and stocks and shares ISAs.

 If you’re aged 18 to 39 and looking to save for your first home or put money aside for your retirement with the help of a 25% bonus from the government, then a Lifetime ISA might be worth considering.
 Available as a cash or stocks and shares option, the Lifetime ISA has an annual allowance of £4,000, which is deducted from your overall £20,000 ISA allowance.
 Nutmeg offers a stocks and shares Lifetime ISA and there’s more information about them here.